sylvainjule/kirby-subtitler/README.md

 ## 1. Installation

+> If you are looking to use this field with Kirby 2, please switch to the `kirby-2` branch.

 Download and copy this repository to ```/site/plugins/subtitler```

 Alternatively, you can install it with composer: ```composer require sylvainjule/subtitler```